Trail Guide: Paul’s Tomb on Knox Mountain in Kelowna, BC

 The views of both Okanagan Lake and Knox Mountain are amazing from the trail.
 Okanagan Lake is often a sparkling blue and in the summer, boats zigzag along the water.
 Deer live on Knox Mountain, so it’s very likely you’ll spot one on your hike.
 And remember to keep an eye out for the Ogopogo, the giant lake serpent that supposedly lives in Okanagan Lake!

 There are a few steep-ish hills throughout the hike, but they don’t require any scrambling.
-Other people can also easily pass you on the trail, so don’t worry about going at any speed other than what you’re comfortable with.
 There are many benches throughout the trail, which are great for both catching your breath and simply enjoying the view!
-Remember to be a thoughtful trail user and share the path and its amenities with others.

 Paul’s Tomb Park

-You’ll know when you’ve reached the end because the trail opens up into a little park with a picnic table and clearing.
-The trail splits into two and loops around the clearing while hugging the lake.
-If you want to see the tomb, look to your right up the hill where there’s a small, short path.
+When you’ve reached the end, the trail opens up into a little park with a picnic table and clearing.
+The trail loops around the park and hugs the lake.
+The tomb is on your right, up a small hill.

-A small, secluded beach is located here and it’s usually quiet because it has to be hiked or kayaked to.
+There’s a small, secluded beach that’s usually quiet because it has to be hiked or kayaked to.
 It’s a great alternative to Kelowna’s City Park, which is often packed with people in the summer.
 Buoys line the beach and keep boaters out of the area.
 A set of wooden stairs near the beach leads to Lochview Trail, which is another wonderful, slightly harder hike along Okanagan Lake.

 Paul’s Tomb is a very popular trail, yet the park itself isn’t usually crowded.
 Many people enjoy the hike in, take a walk around the loop, and head back.
 Sometimes families enjoy sports in the clearing or play with their pets.
 It’s most popular in the spring, summer, and fall, although you can still enjoy the trail in the winter.